Champ Lui Pio

-Arthur Bernard Dolino Lui Pio (born February 8, 1982), popularly known as Champ Lui Pio, is a music artist and guitarist and vocalist of Hale.
+Arthur Bernard Dolino Lui Pio (born February 8, 1982), popularly known as Champ Lui Pio, is a Filipino musician and singer-songwriter.
+He began his career as a lead vocalist and guitarist of Filipino alternative rock band Hale.

 Biography

 Early and personal life

 Lui Pio was born on February 8, 1982, in Quezon City, Philippines.
 He matriculated in Marymount School and earned a degree in Business Administration.
 He has a sibling named Christian Lui Pio, also known as VJ Chino, who was featured in Hale's music video of their single Kahit Pa and a winner of Myx VJ Search 2008–2015, and is now a sports anchor of TV5.
 Lui Pio is also the son of Bernardita Dolino and musician Arturo Lui-Pio, also known as Nonoy Tan of the 1980s band Wadab.
-He also has two sisters: Cha Lui Pio and Cher Lui Pio.
+He also has two sisters.

-Raised in the Iglesia ni Cristo faith, he converted to Roman Catholicism when he got engaged to his non-showbiz girlfriend, Claire Nery.
+Raised in the Iglesia ni Cristo faith, he converted to Roman Catholicism when he got engaged to his girlfriend, Claire Nery.
 He married Nery in Muntinlupa in January 2022.